Philippa Maddern: Biography

 Maddern was born in Albury, New South Wales in 1952, to Elsie and Ivan Maddern.
 Her father was a local headmaster.
 Maddern spent much of her childhood in Morwell, in Gippsland.
 She did a double Honours degree at the University of Melbourne in History and Indonesian Studies, graduating in 1983.
 In 1985 Maddern graduated from the University of Oxford with a DPhil for research that was later published as Violence and Social Order: East Anglia 1422–1442.
-She was awarded a Sugden Fellowship at Queen’s College, University of Melbourne, and then from 1986–1987 was a Tutor in History at Monash University.
+She was awarded a Sugden Fellowship at Queen's College, University of Melbourne, and then from 1986 to 1987 was a Tutor in History at Monash University.
 In 1989 Maddern was appointed to a Lectureship in Medieval History at the University of Western Australia where she worked with Patricia Crawford.
 From 1996 until her death she was on the editorial board for the journal Parergon.
 In 2005 Maddern became Winthrop Professor of History at The University of Western Australia.
 She was also a former Head of History and the School of Humanities, and in 2011 she became Director of the Australian Research Council's Centre of Excellence for the History of Emotions.

-Maddern's founding and directorship of the Centre for the History of Emotions grew out of her research into late medieval and early modern children’s experiences and gender history.
-Her research into medieval England covered: the survival strategies of single mothers; the experience of children in blended families; domestic violence; social mobility; widows and land ownership; and the phenomenon of ‘serial monogamy'.
+Maddern's founding and directorship of the Centre for the History of Emotions grew out of her research into late medieval and early modern children's experiences and gender history.
+Her research into medieval England covered: the survival strategies of single mothers; the experience of children in blended families; domestic violence; social mobility; widows and land ownership; and the phenomenon of 'serial monogamy'.
 Her work on the history of medieval society was founded on the painstaking examination of everyday records such as wills and court documents, which helped bring to life the often submerged history of marginalised and vulnerable social groups.
 Maddern worked extensively in the local records offices in England, particularly in East Anglia.
 She also wrote about the exhumation of the skeleton of the medieval king Richard III.